jillnogold/mlrun/docs/personas/genai-dev-flow.md

 GenAI flows are based on pre-made models.
 How to choose a model?
 Sizing?
 Resources?
 Spot instances GPU?

-How to work with vector DB
+How to work with vector DB.
+Flexibility of inpit data, scalability, speed/performance

 The implementation of a GenAI workflow is illustrated in the following figure: